 How do I unlink my Twitch and Discord accounts?

 If you decide you no longer want to use Twitch and Discord together, you can deauthorize the integration by going back to the Connections tab.

 Click the X icon next to Twitch and confirm that you’d like to disconnect the two platforms.

 Bring the Entire Family Together!

-Just remember that to make this match made in heaven, you do need a desktop to perform the melding ceremony first.
-So, if you haven’t done so already, head on to your desktop and integrate your Discord and Twitch accounts.
+Just remember that to make this match, you need a desktop to perform the melding ceremony first.
+So, if you haven’t done that, head to your desktop and integrate your Discord and Twitch accounts.
 You never know what you’ll encounter when these two communities come together.

 Do you integrate your Discord and Twitch accounts?
-Does it make a difference with community interactions?
+Does it make a difference in community interactions?
 Tell us about it in the comments section below.